The team

 University of Edinburgh

-Krithika is a Senior Lecturer in the School of Geosciences at the University of Edinburgh.
+Krithika is Professor of Political Ecology in the School of Geosciences at the University of Edinburgh.
 Her research and teaching interests lie at the intersection of political ecology and animal studies.
 Her work draws on research in South Asia to rethink globally established concepts and practices about nature-society relations.

 Co-Investigator and History Work Package Lead